wasm3/wasm3/extra/wapm-package/README.md

 # Wasm3

-[Wasm3](https://github.com/wasm3/wasm3) is the fastest WebAssembly interpreter, and the most universal runtime.
+[Wasm3](https://github.com/wasm3/wasm3) is a fast WebAssembly interpreter, and the most universal runtime.
 It's packaged into a `WebAssembly` package, so you can finally run `WebAssembly` on `WebAssembly` 😆

 ## Running on WebAssembly.sh